frankNowinski/PROFiT/README.md

 In the root directory, execute `foreman start -f Procfile.dev` in the terminal.

+## Deployment

-You can visit this website at https://profit-app.herokuapp.com/.
+You can visit a live version of this app here: https://profit-app.herokuapp.com/

 ## Contributing